 - IPC-6012, CLS 1,2,3 & 3/A:

 Title XV of the Dodd-Frank Wall Street Reform and Consumer Protection Act contains several specialized disclosure provisions.
 Section 1502 requires persons to disclose annually whether any conflict minerals that are necessary to the functionality or production of a product of the person, as defined in the provision, originated in the Democratic Republic of the Congo or an adjoining country and, if so, to provide a report describing, among other matters, the measures taken to exercise due diligence on the source and chain of custody of those minerals, which must include an independent private sector audit of the report that is certified by the person filing the report.
 Certain aspects of this rule-making will require consultation with other federal agencies, including the State Department, the Government Accountability Office, and the Commerce Department.
 Persons are not required to comply with these rules until their first full fiscal year after the date on which the Commission issues its final rules.

-Dragon Circuits supports the humanitarian goal of ending violent conflict in the Democratic Republic of the Congo (DRC) and in the surrounding countries, which have been partially financed by the exploitation and trade of “conflict minerals”.
-DCI will support the objectives of the U.S. legislation on the supply of “conflict minerals” by:
+Electro Plate Circuitry supports the humanitarian goal of ending violent conflict in the Democratic Republic of the Congo (DRC) and in the surrounding countries, which have been partially financed by the exploitation and trade of “conflict minerals”.
+EPC will support the objectives of the U.S. legislation on the supply of “conflict minerals” by:

 - Taking the required steps to source from socially- and ethically-responsible vendors while encouraging our customers and suppliers to reciprocate.

 - Asking our vendors to conduct due diligence within their supply chains to assure that specified metals are being sourced only from:

 - Mines and smelters outside the “Conflict Region” or